☢ A Self Called Nowhere ☢

 You may ask questions, but please do not give us unsolicited psychiatric or medical advice.
 We cannot do the same for you, either; we are not an expert we are just some guy.

 We don't use plural or multiple as an identity label, but we may refer to ourself as a system.
-All of us prefer to be seen as autonomous parts of one person rather than separate people, or don't care at all how we're percieved.
+All of us prefer to be seen as autonomous parts of one person rather than separate people, or don't care at all how we're perceived.
 Collectively we are also uncomfortable being seen as human; we are a feline.

 Warning for dissociationposting and potentially upsetting content — trauma, extreme bullying, self harm, suicide attempts, eating disorders, sexual assault, and other mental health struggles may come up.

-My Untangling
+Our Untangling

 Let's use a metaphore.
 Imagine a spool of thread.
 Most spools can roll along a surface with no problems and keep all of their thread together.